 § 205 Required Training for County Clerks

-A county clerk or his or her designee shall:

-Attend training for poll worker trainers conducted by the State Board of Election Commissioners before the regularly scheduled preferential primary election.
-Each county clerk or designee shall attend either a comprehensive training program conducted by the State Board of Election Commissioners before the regularly scheduled preferential primary election or an advanced training program conducted by the State Board of Election Commissioners after each regular legislative session.
+A county clerk or his or her designee shall attend training for poll worker trainers conducted by the State Board of Election Commissioners before the regularly scheduled preferential primary election.
+Each county clerk or designee shall attend either a comprehensive training program conducted by the State Board of Election Commissioners before the regularly scheduled preferential primary election or an advanced training program conducted by the State Board of Election Commissioners .

+Advanced training will be made available if the Director of the State Board determines that, based on the amount of changes in law and procedure from the previous election cycle, an advanced training program is appropriate for experienced County Clerks Advanced trainings are to only be utilized for clerks or designees who are unable to attend the comprehensive training and may be conducted remotely.
+Advanced trainings may not necessarily include a detailed review of all basic laws and procedures which are unchanged from the previous two election cycles but will address all aspects of the duties of the county clerk’s office in conducting an election.

 Any county clerk or designee who has not served as an election official during the previous two (2) preferential primary and general elections and previously attended the comprehensive training program conducted by the State Board of Election Commissioners must attend the comprehensive training program.

 County clerks or clerk designees who attend training under this section are eligible to receive mileage reimbursement at the rate established for state employees by state travel regulations and are not eligible to receive any additional compensation; and